Azure/karpenter-provider-azure/docs/workshops/13_disruption_controls.md

 ## Deploy NodePool:

-Use the following command to deploy a `NodePool`, and `AKSNodeClass` for Disruption Controls, where we've made the nodes `expireAfter` 2 minutes, which will make the NodePool try to remove the nodes after 2 minutes.
+Use the following command to deploy a `NodePool`, and `AKSNodeClass` for `Disruption Controls`, where we've made the nodes `expireAfter` 2 minutes, which will make the NodePool try to remove the nodes after 2 minutes.

 > Note: We've set `terminationGracePeriod` in addition to `expireAfter` here.
 This is a good way to help define an absolute maximum on the lifetime of a node.
 The node should be deleted at `expireAfter` and finishes draining within the `terminationGracePeriod` thereafter.
 Pods blocking eviction like PDBs and `do-not-disrupt` will block full draining until the `terminationGracePeriod` is reached.